Milotrince/ee120-site-test/policies.md

 **Location**: Physics Building 4 (directly east of the Campanile; the room should be near the entrance to the building)

-**Recordings**: Will be posted to the course website and “Lecture Index” Ed thread.
+**Recordings**: Will be posted to the course website and the individual lecture threads on Ed.

 **Lecture Threads**: There will be an Ed thread for each lecture where you can ask questions about lecture topics.